 Resources needed:

 - Records of sounds.
-For example, birds, rain, farm, city, train station (you can download it from YouTube)
+For example, birds, rain, farm, city, train station (they can be downloaded from YouTube)

 - Cards for writing (3 cards per person)

 - Pens (for each participant)

 - One Flip Chart paper sheet per group

 Time: about 45 min.